-Make Waxahachie seem more like home by staying at a bed and breakfast.
+Make Waxahachie feel more like home by staying at a bed and breakfast.
 Wake up to warm muffins, sizzling bacon and fresh toast at The English Merchant’s Inn Bed and Breakfast.
 This historic mansion was built in 1916 with an unbelievable story about an English cotton merchant and his bride who built the house.
-Find out more when you stay, and be entertained by the history of Waxahachie.
+Find out more when you stay, and be intrigued by the history of Waxahachie.

 Where to Shop

 Multitudes is a forward-thinking shop that always has the most adorable tees at the ready.
 They have a free-spirited Texan style about them that we love.

 Everyone loves a “Two-fer.”
 Three Bears Headquarters is a salon and boutique all in one!
 You can indulge in the adorable clothing and accessories while also getting a makeover or waiting on your color to set in – how fun is that?!

 If you are looking for something special, look no further than Farmhouse.
 They carry the most adorable vintage and up-cycled furniture, home décor and more.
 With over 10 vendors who sell their products in store, you’re bound to discover a new treasure.